Azure/azure-sdk-for-c/sdk/docs/core/az_hfsm.md

     1. Explicit transition to super-state
     1. Implicit transition from a super-state handling the event to a peer-state.
 4. Entering and exiting a state is handled by the framework.
-5. Reliable and self-healing: detecting failures and always required to react due to the hierarchical aspect, logging is built in.
+5. Reliable and self-healing: detects failures and is always required to react due to the hierarchical aspect, logging is built in.
 6. The programming model makes it mandatory for the developer to think of and implement all possible state-machine states.

 Here is an example of HFSM containing all 4 transition types described in point 3 above: